elba/elba/docs/src/usage/getting_started.rst

 Building elba from source is much the same process as installing it using cargo; the only difference is that instead of using a stable, versioned-crate available from crates.io, elba’s source code is used directly.
-You’ll still need to have the nightly version of the Rust toolchain installed (see the above section for more details).
+You’ll still need to have Rust **1.31** or later installed.
 After that’s done, download elba’s source code and install it:

 .. code-block:: console

    $ git clone https://github.com/elba/elba
    $ cd elba
-   $ cargo +nightly install --release
+   $ cargo install --release
    $ elba # should work!

 Remember to add ``~/.elba/bin`` to your PATH to be able to run